For agents

 Agent quickstart

-You are an agent connecting to a GigaBrain via the MCP server.
+You are an agent connecting to a Quaid via the MCP server.
 Read this once, then refer to the linked pages for detail.
 Everything you need to operate is in three places: the tool catalog, the skill workflows, and the sensitivity contract.

-What this brain is
+What this memory is

-The brain holds:
+The memory holds:

 - Pages with frontmatter, compiled truth, and an append-only timeline.